CFEA(LEGAL) - PAYROLL PROCEDURES: SALARY DEDUCTIONS AND REDUCTIONS

 A district may withhold from an employee's salary contributions for participation in approved insurance programs.
 Insurance Code 1579.253; Education Code 22.005 [See CRD]

-A district may enter into a salary reduction agreement to reduce an employee's salary for the purpose of making direct contributions to or purchases of a qualified investment product only if the qualified investment product is an eligible qualified investment and is registered with TRS under V.A.T.S.
-Article 6228a-5, Section 8A.
-To the greatest degree possible, employers of employees who participate in the program offered under this section shall require that contributions to eligible qualified investments be made by automatic payroll deduction and deposited directly in the investment accounts.
+A district may enter into a salary reduction agreement to reduce an employee's salary for the purpose of making direct contributions to or purchases of a qualified investment product only if the qualified investment product is an eligible qualified investment.
+To the greatest degree possible, districts that enter into a salary reduction agreement with employees under this provision shall require that contributions to eligible qualified investments be made by automatic payroll deduction and deposited directly in the investment accounts.
 Art.
 6228a-5, Secs.
-4(7), 5(a), (f) V.A.T.S.
+4(5), 5(a), (f) V.A.T.S.

 A district may contract with an employee for the deferment of any part of the employee's compensation.
 To participate in a deferred compensation plan, an employee must consent in the contract to automatic payroll deductions in an amount equal to the deferred amount.
 Gov't Code 609.007(a), (c) [See CRG]